HB 3076 A : State Licensing for Arms Dealers

 Regular Sponsors: Representative Gamba

 The -2 amendment was posted and passed out of committee on a party-line vote.
-The bill now goes to the House Ways and Means Committee.
+The bill is now in the House Ways and Means Committee.

 Major highlights of HB 3076-2 include requiring: